natalijk/SoftEng2013/Non-functional system requirements.md

              How do ensure that the system is efficient enough?
              What metrics would you use?

 System has to be able to work with a lot of people at the same time.
-The most crucial requirement for the system is to update immediately, so that the information about checkpoints, mines and compass bombs
+The most crucial requirement for the system is to update immediately, so that the information about checkpoints, mines and compass bombs was availiable for other players at the same time.
+The system is efficient if it is updated within 2 seconds and does not stop other processes of the game.

+The game has to work with all the Operating Systems (Android, IOS, Windows, Firefox, etc.)